Steve Kipner: Songwriting career

 "Fight for This Love" reached number 1 on the UK Singles Chart, and was the fastest-selling single of 2009 with 292,846 sales in its first week.

-"Catch 22 (2 Steps Forward, 3 Steps Back)" is Track 4 on the Two Of A Kind soundtrack and performed by Kipner.
-Two Of A Kind was the second movie John Travolta and Olivia Newton-John co-starred in after Grease.
+"Catch 22 (2 Steps Forward, 3 Steps Back)" is Track 4 on the Two of a Kind soundtrack and performed by Kipner.
+Two of a Kind was the second movie John Travolta and Olivia Newton-John co-starred in after Grease.

 "Physical" was ranked by Billboard in 2017 as the No. 8 song among all those which charted during the 50+ year history of the Hot 100.

 In 1999, Christina Aguilera released "Genie in a Bottle", written by Kipner, David Frank, and Pam Sheyne, which reached No. 1 on the Billboard Hot 100.

-Over the years, Kipner has written songs for some of the music industry's biggest artists including Olly Murs, Doug Parkinson, Heart, Janet Jackson, Matsuda Seiko, Diana Ross, Neil Diamond, Laura Branigan, The Temptations, America, Cheap Trick, LFO, Westlife, Huey Lewis & the News, Joe Cocker, Al Jarreau, Rod Stewart, and American Idols David Archuleta from Season 7.
-Other Billboard charting songs include "20/20" by George Benson, "Invisible Man" by 98 Degrees, "Potential New Boyfriend" by Dolly Parton, "Moonlight on Water" by Laura Branigan, "Heart Attack" and "Twist of Fate" by Olivia Newton-John, and "Impulsive" by Wilson Phillips.
+Over the years, Kipner has written songs for some of the music industry's biggest artists including Olly Murs, Doug Parkinson, Heart, Janet Jackson, Cher, Matsuda Seiko, Diana Ross, Neil Diamond, Laura Branigan, The Temptations, America, Cheap Trick, LFO, Westlife, Huey Lewis & the News, Joe Cocker, Al Jarreau, Rod Stewart, and American Idols David Archuleta from Season 7.
+Other Billboard charting songs include "20/20" by George Benson, "Invisible Man" by 98 Degrees, "Potential New Boyfriend" by Dolly Parton, "Moonlight on Water" by Laura Branigan, "Heart Attack", "Twist of Fate" and "I Need Love" by Olivia Newton-John, and "Impulsive" by Wilson Phillips.

 "Nothin' You Can Do About It" by The Manhattan Transfer (Extensions) written by David Foster, Jay Graydon, Steve Kipner (1979).

 "Murphy's Law" by Al Jarreau (High Crime) written by Steve Kipner, Paul Bliss (1984).